 Buying a home is an exciting experience.
 However, with many steps in the process, it can feel overwhelming.
 In this guide we will break down the steps to buy a house in England, Wales, Northern Ireland, and Scotland to make sure you’re well equipped for what’s to come.
 This step-by-step guide to buying a house has everything you need to know.

-Step-by-step guide to buying a property in England, Wales and Northern Ireland
+Step-by-step guide: How to buy a house in England, Wales, and Northern Ireland

-Once you’ve talked to your mortgage adviser and gone through your budget and aims for a mortgage, you’ll leave with a mortgage (or decision) in principle.
-This is a confirmation from the lender of how much they will lend to you.
+Once you’ve talked to your mortgage adviser and gone through your budget and aims for a mortgage, you’ll leave with a mortgage (or decision) in principle (sometimes referred to as a DIP, a mortgage promise, a mortgage in principal or an agreement in principal).
+This is a confirmation from the lender of how much they will lend to you and the first step in the buying a house process.
 It’s a guide for you as to what you can afford and reassurance to a seller that you have the funds available to purchase their property.